How Do You Study?

-After you receive your Bachelor degree you may choose to enter the labour market, but if you want to improve your career prospects, you can go on to the next level of study.
+After you receive your Bachelor’s degree you may choose to enter the labour market, but if you want to improve your career prospects, you can go on to the next level of study.

-You can choose a graduate course and after two years of laborious studies receive a master’s degree.
+You can choose a graduate course.
+It takes two years of laborious studies.
 At this stage lectures in more specific fields will be delivered by senior academics.
 You will join the group of dedicated professionals and concentrate on getting the best knowledge for your future.

 Your graduation paper will be a more serious study, compared with undergraduate research.
 It will be conducted under the supervision of an experienced academic.
 Ultimately, you will receive your Master’s degree.

 In the field of Medicine there is a special type of course – internship programme.
 It is a practice-oriented course, conducted in various hospitals and clinics.
 It gives you a chance to gain practical experience and build the basis for your medical career.
 Being a doctor in Russia is highly prestigious and you are expected to sweat for it.

 If you are still committed to studies and want to be a buddy of a Nobel prize winner, then the post-graduate programmes are for you.
 The programme is conducted part-time, that means you have to combine your work (a university lecturer, for example) with serious research.
 Your research work will imply analysing a broad field of accumulated knowledge on the subject-matter, suggesting a theory and proving your initial presuppositions.
 It might include doing groundbreaking laboratory work, evaluating the results and drawing conclusions.